You are wonderful…

-Like building bricks 30 to 40 trillion cells design you.
-My little yet strong fist size heart will pump around 182 million litres of blood during my lifetime.
-My fingers prints, eye print and toe prints are unique to me.
+Like building bricks, 30 to 40 trillion cells form you.
+My little yet strong fist-size heart will pump around 182 million litres of blood during my lifetime.
+My fingers prints, eye print and my toe prints are unique to me.

 I am truly one in billions!

 My mouth has around 2,000 taste buds to taste and enjoy food.
 My eyes can distinguish 10 million different colours.
 My bones are about 5 times stronger than steel is.
 The acid inside my stomach has the ability and might to dissolve zinc yet never destroys its walls because the stomach’s cells regenerate quicker than they are destroyed.

 If I laid all of my blood vessels end to end they would stretch 60,000 miles, or go around the world nearly two and a half times!
 You help me think, create, comfort, invent and be able to love.
 Because of you, I can enjoy music, see great paintings, soak up breathtaking views.
 You give me the gift of knowing when I am comforted by the embrace of a friend.
 Because of you, I feel the kisses of my children and husband, I can gaze the pride in my father’s eyes, the happiness in my mother’s face.
 Oh, body, you are truly amazing.

 A little virus invisible to the eye can kill you.
 A tiny insect carrying a deadly disease can break and threaten your existence.
 A little paper cut can cause more pain and discomfort than a broken bone.
 You can be addictive to drugs, food and drinks and slave after them.
 You have in you the ability to accumulate dangerous anger that threatens to cripple all your relationships.
 You feel the pain that no doctor can see or heal.
 You are easily envious, jealous, bitter and offended.
 You use manipulation, control and force to get what you want.
 You exploit your fellow-man, look down on the less fortunate and favour the powerful for your interest.